 "I'm excited to finish the coding unit and create my own game!"
 Max, Year 5

 "We've been learning to touch type, it's tricky but I keep practising."
-Evie, Year 3 when key catcher left when catcher collides with Any avoidable restart restart '''
+Evie, Year 3 catcher pright catcher left catcher left

 Here are some examples of Computing learning from across school.